gerard-morera/altmetric/01-problem/README.md

 * articles.csv: a list of article DOIs [0], titles and ISSNs;
 * authors.json: a list of author names and their article DOIs.

-We want to combine these data and output a single text file in one of two different formats:
+The idea is to combine these data and output a single text file in one of two different formats:

 * CSV with columns of DOI, Article title, Author name, Journal title and